What comes to mind when you hear the phrase “business development”?

 Sales?
 Strategies?
 Partnerships?
 Finance?
 Marketing?

-Now if you were writing a VP of Business Development resume, does that mean your job is to direct said efforts?
+Now if you were writing a resume for a VP of Business Development position, does that mean your job is to direct said efforts?

 Yes and no.